'Time is up': Parents, teacher's union demand MSCS superintendent step down, citing failing grades

 “You cannot expect children to pass a test to what they haven’t been exposed," said Memphis-Shelby County Education Association executive director.
 "They’re getting curriculum from everywhere except from books.
 So what they are teaching is not what they’re testing.”

+The district shared that it is taking steps to address known issues and review performance data.

-“...we, like school districts nationwide, undergo scheduled audits from our regulatory agencies and have dug into the data from all available sources to develop initiatives that address the mental health and academic challenges brought by the pandemic.”
+“...We, like school districts nationwide, undergo scheduled audits from our regulatory agencies and have dug into the data from all available sources to develop initiatives that address the mental health and academic challenges brought by the pandemic,” the district said.

 MSCS parent Jason Perry said, “89% of our children failing, 73% of our people living under the poverty line in Memphis.
 This is not a coincidence uneducated people cannot escape poverty, they don’t know how.
 We are killing our children before they get to the 3rd grade.”